 From mid May through to early August the days are warm and clear but the night time temperatures can drop below freezing.
 September through to May is generally hot in the day and warm at night, Lake Kariba sees rain from late November/early December to April.

-To start planning your holiday to Changa Safari Camp or take a look at our itineraries to Zimbabwe
+Call us on to start planning your holiday to Changa Safari Camp or take a look at our itineraries to Zimbabwe

 Changa Safari Camp is located within a private concession of Zimbabwe's Matusadona National Park, on the shore of Lake Kariba.
 The eight spacious tented rooms all enjoy beautiful views across the lake to the Matusadona Mountains.